ammar-homaida-statistics/easystatisticsacademy/foundations/statistical-questions/index.md

 &nbsp;   <p>

-&nbsp;     Statistical questions are defined by variability and uncertainty.
-If a question has a single fixed answer,
+&nbsp;     A question is statistical if it involves variability and uncertainty.

-&nbsp;     statistics is not required.
+&nbsp;     If the answer is fixed and known, statistics is not required.

 &nbsp;   </p>